ashantanu/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   9. Adam `beta1`, `beta2` & `epsilon`.
 - Its hard to decide which hyperparameter is the most important in a problem.
 It depends a lot on your problem.
 - One of the ways to tune is to sample a grid with `N` hyperparameter settings and then try all settings combinations on your problem.
-- Try random values: don't use a grid.
+- Try random values: don't use a grid ( so you can try many values on the scale of one parameter, if you use a grid, you might only get a small subset of distinct values of that parameter, refer lecture notes).
 - You can use `Coarse to fine sampling scheme`:
   - When you find some hyperparameters values that give you a better performance - zoom into a smaller region around these values and sample more densely within this space.
 - These methods can be automated.